Frix-G/tas-frontend-challenge/README.md

     - MUI is used to build the UI
     - The table of teams in the home page use
       @mui/x-data-grid to display the grid and add the sort / filters / paging features
+    - The team page contains a bar chart showing the total of minutes played for each person in the top 3.
+I've used [nivo chart](https://nivo.rocks/) to display it.
+      Nivo provides a rich set of dataviz components, built on top of D3.js and React.

 - `apis/demo-api`: a [Nest.js](https://docs.nestjs.com/) rest api
     - I've used nestjs has REST API to serve the data.